Cornel Young Jr.: Reaction

-There was community uproar over his death, citing this incident as racial profiling.
-A panel was created by the RI governor, to study police practices and race relations.
+There was community outrage over his death, citing this incident as racial profiling.
+One source of community outrage was that Saraiva had shot and seriously wounded another young man of color only three months before shooting Cornel Young, yet was cleared by the Providence police and put back on the street without being disciplined.
+A panel was created by the Rhode Island governor, to study police practices and race relations.
 Providence police protocol was changed to no longer require officers to carry a gun while off-duty.
 Aldrin Diaz was initially charged with felony-murder for assault with a deadly weapon and committing a crime during which someone was killed.
 Diaz's charge was dropped but he was sentenced to twenty years in prison for a probation violation.
 This garnered protest that Diaz was being used as a scapegoat.
 Young's mother filed a $20 million civil rights lawsuit against the city of Providence and the police officers involved, on the basis that Young's civil rights had been violated and that the city of Providence had not properly trained the officers in off-duty protocol.
 The case was dismissed by US district Judge Mary Lisi.
 The US Court of Appeals for the First Circuit in Boston overturned Lisi's decision to dismiss the case and it was sent back for trial in Providence on the grounds that the police department failed to properly train one of the officers.
 The jurors concluded that there was not sufficient evidence that the police officers hadn't been properly trained; the City of Providence was found not liable for the violation of Cornel Young Jr.'s constitutional rights and neither Saraivo or Solitro faced criminal charges.